 These are the every day lowest prices on diapers.

 For the sake of a true comparison, I did not factor in sales.
 Sales can often beat the every day low price but I’ll talk more about that below.

-I know not every one likes every brand of diapers.
+I know not every one likes every brand of diapers – and not every baby can wear every disposable brand.
 Feel free to eliminate any rows of specific brands that you do not like to use.
 It will still save you money.
 I am thankful that my babies can wear pretty much any brand of diaper.
 This makes it easier for me to focus on buying the cheapest diapers.
 Even if you prefer a certain brand or two, these numbers should help you figure out how you can save money on whatever brands you prefer.

 If you are looking for the absolute cheapest diaper, keep reading!